mojo-work/MohiniJoshiProfile/README.md

-# Resume Portfolio

-Welcome! 👋 This repo contains my resume portfolio, highlighting my experience in product management, data analysis, and customer-focused delivery.
-Visit the GitHub Pages site to explore my background, skills, and publication, download my resume, and connect with me.
+Welcome! 👋 Thanks for stopping by my little corner of GitHub.
+This repo holds my resume portfolio, showcasing my journey in product management, data storytelling, and customer-first solutions.
+Check out the GitHub Pages site to explore my work, browse my skills and publication, grab my resume, and say hi! 💬✨